wisdal/diagnose-and-explain/README.md

 # Diagnose and Explain
-This repository contains code for the paper: **"Diagnose and Explain: A Multi-Level Attention Model for Automated Radiology Reporting from Chest X-Ray"** (will update with arXiv link when preprint gets published)
+This repository contains code for the paper: **"Diagnose and Explain: Medical Report Generation with Natural Language Explanations"** (will update with arXiv link when preprint gets published)

-Our model takes a Chest X-ray image as input and generates a complete radiology report using Natural Langugage.
+Our model takes a single Chest X-ray image as input and generates a complete radiology report using Natural Langugage.
 The generated report contains 2 sections:
-* **Findings:** observations regarding each part of the chest examined.
-Generally a paragraph with 6+ sentences.
+* **Findings:** (the explanation) observations regarding each part of the chest examined.
+Generally a paragraph with 4+ sentences.
 * **Impression:** generally a one-sentence diagnostic based on findings reported.
 Can contain multiple sentences.

 ## Samples